 - ½ tsp. cinnamon powder

 - Wash and drain fresh roselle.
 Slice the star-shaped caps off the red calyces and pop out the round seeds.
-Toss the seeds for compost.
+Toss the seeds into compost.

 - Finely chop deseeded roselle and pineapple.
 Mince peeled ginger and orange zest.